FrostKiwi/Mirrorball/README.md

  * [u/wwxxcc on Reddit](https://www.reddit.com/user/wwxxcc)
  * [u/MagicList on Reddit](https://www.reddit.com/user/MagicList/) / [@CigamPower on Github](https://github.com/CigamPower/)
  * Иван via E-Mail

-### Limitations
-Most of the official photo examples are 100 Megapixel photos scaled down to 8192² px resolution.
-The WebApp automatically downscales photos even further, if the user's device does not support that resolution.
-Even so, I changed all photos to 4096² px to make sure all devices show the projection.
-I had weird edge cases, where older iPhones support 8192² but refuse to upload the data to the VRAM, because of memory preassure, so just to be sure all photos are 4096² instead.

-Same goes for Video.
-All sources are 4096² but the WebApp only has 2048² videos.
-The reason is Windows's built in decoder being very weak: https://github.com/FrostKiwi/Mirrorball/issues/11.

 ## Build instructions
 If you want to run the code locally: